10th April 2019

 Pre-School – Daytime: N/A night time: 11 Hours

 As you can see, children need a lot of sleep!
 More than most of us could dream of getting in a night.
-It’s not only important that your child is getting the recommended hours of sleep to ensure they aren't cranky in the morning… Lack of sleep has also been shown to have a negative impact on your child's health; an NHS study found that a lack of sleep can potentially affect the developing brain.
+It’s not only important that your child is getting the recommended hours of sleep to ensure they aren't cranky in the morning… Lack of sleep has also been shown to have a negative impact on your child's health; a study found that a lack of sleep can potentially affect the developing brain.
 This study, however, was very small.

 When it comes to bedtime, there is no set way.
 I could tell you what works for my children and me, but what works for me, may not work for you.
 What I can do, however, is give you some guidelines that most children will benefit from (you probably will too!)
 Below, I have listed 6 points that I think are vital to keep in mind when plotting a bedtime routine…